pmukhedk/Simplified-Model-Distillation/README.md

 # Simplified Model Distillation
 ## Key details about this POC is explained in this [blog](https://medium.com/@ahilanp/mini-models-new-tricks-distilling-13b-and-4b-models-into-135m-and-60m-students-e76f1a03d971)
 A lightweight approach for simplifying large language model (LLM) distillation.
-Fine-tune and distill samller models(SLM) like t5-small and smollm 135M into  efficient models for summarization, sentiment analysis, and more.
+Fine-tune and distill samller models(SLM) like T5 Small and SmolLM 135M into  efficient models for summarization, sentiment analysis, and more.
 Built on MacBook Pro with Apple M2 Pro chip and 32 GB Memory.

 ## Environment Setup